Compression of descriptor models for mobile applications: Conclusions

 \section{Conclusions}

-In this paper we demonstrate the accuracy/performance trade-offs of applying various factorisation and networks compression methods on the CNN models for local feature extraction.
-We have proposed a novel Convolution-Depthwise-Pointwise (CDP) layer that provides a means of efficiently factorizing a network, while maintaining dense connectivity in high variance layers leading to the top-end descriptor matching accuracy.
-We demonstrate the generalisability of this idea onto large architectures, namely the SuperPoint detector with VGG based encoder.
-By replacing the standard convolutional layers with CDP layers, we are able to maintain the repeatability while offering a $\sim 3 \times$ reduction in the number of parameters and a $\sim 3 \times$ reduction in computational complexity measured by FLOPs.
-In the case for the widely used L2Net architecture, we able to achieve an $8 \times$ reduction in parameters, $2.6 \times$ reduction in FLOPs with less than $1\%$ drop in accuracy over both the image matching and patch retrieval tasks.
+In this paper we demonstrate the accuracy/performance trade-offs of applying various factorisation and networks compression methods on CNN models used for local feature extraction.
+We have proposed a novel Convolution-Depthwise-Pointwise (CDP) layer that consists of a partitioned low and full rank decomposition of the weights that matches the naturally emergent structure of the pre-trained weights.
+The allocated dense connectivity for a subset of the input features helps maintain the top-end descriptor accuracy.
+We further demonstrate the generalisability of this idea onto large architectures, namely the SuperPoint model.
+In both cases, we are able to compress the models significantly, with minimal to no accuracy degradation.
+This enables these models to be meet the resource constraints imposed by mobile devices for a wide host of applications, such as augmented/virtual reality.

-Our experimental evaluation in this paper considers the typical parameter settings when balancing both the standard accuracy and performance metrics of a model.
-We expect that an exhaustive parameter search could provide models with improved efficiency.

-Both the SuperPoint and L2Net CDP variants are now shown to have a significantly lower cost in terms of memory and computation for their usage on mobile devices.